Google GCP-AGWA Certification Exam Syllabus

 - Deploying and restricting Google Workspace Marketplace and Google Play Store applications.

-- Configuring SAML in third-party applications.
+- Configuring SSO in third-party applications.

 - Managing access to additional Google services (e.g., AdSense and YouTube) for a specific set of users.